scaldi/scaldi-website/learn.md

 bind [Server] to new HttpServer(port = 8080)
 {% endhighlight %}

-IN this example when you inject the `Server`:
+In this example when you inject the `Server`:

 {% highlight scala %}
 val server = inject [Server]